FailAcademy/learning/wdp-toronto/_slides/week-03/02-gulp.md

 # Exercise 1

-Create a new folder in your project called `build` to store the uglified version of your files, then add Gulp to your project and implement the `gulp-terser` task as demonstrated.
+Add Gulp to your project and implement the `gulp-terser` task as demonstrated.

 Run the task and see what happens...